-To be eligible for funding, research infrastructure expenditures and in-kind contributions must have taken place no more than 12 months prior to the submission of the proposal.
+Under normal circumstances, to be eligible for funding, research infrastructure expenditures and in-kind contributions must have taken place no more than 12 months prior to the submission of the proposal.
+However, the CFI has modified competition timelines due to the COVID-19 pandemic.
+The eligibility period for this competition is therefore extended to 16 months.
+This means that research infrastructure expenditures and in-kind contributions must have taken place on or after May 15, 2019.
 We consider expenditures incurred once goods are received, services have been rendered or work has been performed.